-The famous red Spode logo was introduced in its well-known design in 1970.
+The famous red Spode logo was introduced, in its well-known design, in 1970.

-By the end of the 1700s Spode I, and his son Josiah Spode II, had brought the company to the forefront of the British ceramic industry by this time firmly based in Staffordshire.
+By the end of the 1700s Spode I, and his son Josiah Spode II, had brought the company to the forefront of the British ceramic industry by this time firmly based in North Staffordshire.
 Perfecting the underglaze blue printed ware, for which the company was famous; and, later, inventing their beautiful pure white, translucent bone china, this father and son team established Spode as a brand which endures.

-|Printed backstamp c1820|
+|Printed backstamp 1821|

 |Plate made by Spode, late 1700s/early 1800s, featuring what is believed to be the Spode factory|